 For once, I am so glad that history repeats itself.

-It seems that, no so long ago, everyone in my family was fermenting and it was a natural affair, like baking our own bread or making jams from fruits, berries or freshly picked wild herbs.
+It seems that, not so long ago, everyone in my family was fermenting foods and it was a natural affair, like baking our own bread, churning cream into a delicious butter, or making jams from fruits, berries or freshly picked wild herbs.

 Making chutneys is also something I have learned to make at home and for clients.

-With most of my family somewhat ageing (reaching or past 70), not many are, in fact, regularly fermenting and pickling, aiming for a more simple life with less effort in the kitchen, which, in some way, is understandable, especially, that most are regular people and, in no way, trained in cooking or fermenting.
+With most of my family somewhat ageing (reaching or over 70 years old), not many are, in fact, regularly fermenting and pickling, aiming for a more simple life with less effort in the kitchen, which, in some way, is understandable, especially, that most are regular people and, in no way, trained in cooking or fermenting.

 You have probably noticed that fermenting is back with a force, and it is not surprising that, too, I am adding fermenting recipes regularly to my blog to share with you techniques and methods to successfully and safely ferment and pickle at home.

 It is rather strange, in fact, that fermenting is back.

 It has gone nowhere...